-Specifically, the Federal Register notice announces that EPA "is initiating its review of the [111(b) Rule]" and "providing advanced notice of forthcoming rulemaking proceedings consistent with the President's policies."
-Id. at 3.
-The Federal Register notice further notes that if EPA's review "concludes that suspension, revision or rescission of [the Rule] may be appropriate, EPA's review will be followed by a rulemaking process that will be transparent, follow proper administrative procedures, include appropriate engagement with the public, employ sound science, and be firmly grounded in the law."
-Id.
+In accordance with the Executive Order, on March 28, 2017, the EPA 4.
+Administrator signed a Federal Register notice announcing that the Agency is "reviewing the 2016 Oil and Gas New Source Performance Standards (Rule), 81 FR 35,824 (June 3, 2016), and, if appropriate, will initiate proceedings to suspend, revise, or rescind it."
+See Attachment B hereto, page 1.
+EPA further explained that: "Pursuant to the Executive Order, EPA is initiating its review of this Rule and providing advanced notice of forthcoming rulemaking proceedings consistent with the President's policies.
+If EPA's review concludes that suspension, revision, or rescission of this Rule may be appropriate, EPA's review will be followed by a rulemaking process that will be transparent, follow proper administrative procedures, include appropriate engagement with the public, employ sound science, and be firmly grounded in the law."
+Id., page 3.